valentingol/docstripy/docs/howto.md

     :rtype: int
     :return result2: The second result.
     :rtype result2: str
-    :atribute attr1: This is an attribute, defaults to 0.
+    :ivar attr1: This is an attribute, defaults to 0.
     :type attr1: int

     Example: